Helps you reach and maintain a healthy weight.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- If you forget to take the medicine with a meal, you may take it up to 1 hour after the meal.
-If more than 1 hour has passed, do not take the medicine.
-Wait until it is time for your next dose to take the medicine.
+- Missed dose: You may take this medicine up to 1 hour after the meal.
+If more than 1 hour has passed, skip your dose and just take your next dose with your next meal.
 Do not use extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.